 - John Appleby made bold predictions on HANA.

-- We review how he was badly beaten by Chris Eaton in a debate on HANA.
+- We review how he was severely beaten by Chris Eaton in a debate on HANA.

 John Appleby’s article on the SAP HANA blog was titled What In-Memory Database for SAP BW?
 A Comparison of the Major Vendors and was published on Nov 13, 2013.
 In the comments section of this article, let us see how Appleby fared against Chris Eaton of IBM in defending his claims.